Skip to Content

 • Paseo de los Heroes between Blvd.
 Independencia and Blvd.
 Cuauhtémoc Norte in Zona Rio

-• Calle Coahuila between Avenida Niños Héroes and Avenida Constitución in Zona Norte
+• Calle Coahuila between Avenida Niños Héroes and Avenida Constitución in Zona Norte (the red light district)

-Muggers and robbers stay away from these streets because they are well lit, crowded, and regularly patrolled by police at all hours of the day.
+Muggers and robbers stay away from these streets because they are well-lit, crowded, and regularly patrolled by police at all hours of the day.
 Most of the city’s most popular bars, clubs, restaurants, and attractions are located on these streets as well.

 ATMs are also risky.
-Criminals can loiter around until you withdraws cash then rob you.
+Criminals can loiter around until you withdraw cash and then rob you.
 This isn’t common but it’s not unheard of.
 Try to withdraw cash during the day from ATMs that are connected to a bank in a touristy area.
 These often have cameras and security.
 Also, stay alert when withdrawing cash.
 If someone is standing around looking suspicious, find another ATM.

 Occasionally, a bar or taxi will get held up and robbed.
 Sometimes the robbers just steal from the business.
 Other times, they rob the customers as well.
 Chances are, they’ll ask for phones and wallets.
 This is rare but it does happen.
 If you find yourself in this situation, there isn’t much you can do.
 Just obey the robbers.
-I was inside of a bar when it was robbed by two armed gunmen.
+I was inside a bar when it was robbed by two armed gunmen.
 Luckily, the robbers just stole from the bar.

 Zona Rio